Skip to main content

 Language plays an important role in being able to share ideas, points of view, and instructions between children and adults.
 Sharing is a big part of “circle” time.
 At story and discussion times, as well as through play, the children are given the opportunity to talk with the other children and staff.

-More structured activities, such as playing board games, are carried out with smaller groups of children to try and extend their concentration and also to develop their social skills such as sharing and taking turns.
+More structured activities, such as playing board games, are carried out with smaller groups of children to try and extend their concentration and to develop their social skills such as sharing and taking turns.
+We also have a third-party music program providing music activities bi-weekly.

 Kindergarten